 I am a performer, lecturer and Feldenkrais practitioner living and working in London.
 I originally trained as an actor but these days I dance as well, so my performance practice has increasingly become interdisciplinary over the past decade or so.
 I work with the tool of instant composition, bringing voicing and moving together.
 In addition, I work with a small ‘stable’ of dance artists called anthologyofamess.
-I am a Senior Lecturer in Theatre Arts at Middlesex University, specialising in movement for actors.
+I have worked at Middlesex University since 2010 where I am a Senior Lecturer in Theatre specialising in movement for actors, Programme Leader of the MA in Professional Arts Practice and co-chair of the LGBT+ network.
 In 2020 I completed my PhD thesis entitled Material Words for Voicing Dancers (Royal Holloway University of London).
 The practice-led research looked into the use of voice in some dance improvisatory performance practices.
 I graduated from the London II training as a practitioner of the Feldenkrais Method® in August 2015.

 Sand and Vision – a series of four solo pieces by Agostina D’alessandro, Billie Hanne, Anna Heuer Hansen and Robert Vesty.
 Directed by Julyen Hamilton.
 Brussels, April 2016 – Sand and Vision directed by Julyen Hamilton

 Call for Contributions to WORDS and DANCE Guest Associate Editor: Robert Vesty (Middlesex University) Call for ContributionsDeadline for full essays: June 1st 2016 This special journal issue of Choreographic Practices – WORDS and DANCE – aims to draw together, contribute to and exemplify debates around the use of spoken word in current and future 21st…